| 56:12-29

 P.L.1988, c.123 (C.56:12-33) shall be a prerequisite to the

-filing of an application under this section.
+filing of an application under this section. b.

 The director shall review a consumer's application for dispute